PrefectHQ/prefect/docs/guides/prefect-deploy.md

 !!!note "Additional work pool options available with Prefect Cloud"

-    Prefect Cloud offers two other flavors of work pools:
+    Prefect Cloud offers two other flavors of work pools that don't require a worker:

-    - [Push Work Pools](/guides/deployment/push-work-pools) - serverless cloud options that don't require a worker because Prefect Cloud  submits them to the cloud provider on your behalf.
+    - [Push Work Pools](/guides/deployment/push-work-pools) - serverless cloud options that don't require a worker because Prefect Cloud submits them to your cloud provider on your behalf.
-    - [Managed Execution]() - where Prefect Cloud submits and runs your deployment on its own serverless infrastructure TK - Jake PR in progress
+    - [Managed Execution]() TK - Prefect Cloud submits and runs your deployment on serverless infrastructure TK - Jake PR in progress

 In this guide we focus on deployments that require a worker.